PaloAltoNetworks/KIEMPossible/README.md

 - Retrieval of all the Roles (refers to Roles and ClusterRoles) and Bindings (refers to RoleBindings and ClusterRoleBindings) in the cluster
 - Extraction of all of the Subjects and their matching Roles from the Bindings
 - "Flattening" the permissions for each subject to the lowest possible level (a single verb and scope - for namespaced resources this is either `namespace` or `namespace/resourceName`, for non-namespaced resources this is either `cluster-wide` or `resourceName`).
 For example, `*` on `pods` at the cluster level, becomes a line per verb applicable to the pods resource, per namespace in the cluster.
 This also takes into account special verbs which are only applicable to certain resources such as `impersonate` or `bind`.
 Additionally, top-level resources such as `serviceaccounts` are broken down to their subresources (so in this case the DB would end up with the relevant permissions for `serviceaccount` and for `serviceaccounts/token`).
 All of this "flattening" is crucial for the comparison of the permission table and the logs, allowing us to handle more specific cases
 - Log ingestion based on the chosen provider.
-During the log ingestion, group inheritance is handled - this means that users or serviceaccounts which don't get their permissions directly from Bindings but rather through group membership will be mapped to the DB.
+During the log ingestion, group inheritance is handled (check notes for GKE) - this means that users or serviceaccounts which don't get their permissions directly from Bindings but rather through group membership will be mapped to the DB.
 During this stage, we handle group inheritance for Local, AWS and AZURE clusters.
 Additionally, we handle EKS Access Entries in order to ensure coverage of entities with permissions gained through this method

 #### Notes
 There are still certain blind spots to which we must be vigilant: